 Over 1200 communities have lost all their banks, and hundreds more will do so in the next 5 years.
 The economic cost and inconvenience to small businesses of branch closures is considerable.

-Small firms and entrepreneurs are increasingly aware that access to high-quality broadband provision is a commercial necessity.
+Small firms and entrepreneurs are increasingly aware that access to high-quality broadband and mobile communication provision is a commercial necessity.

 We believe UK small businesses should not be burdened by an expensive, inflexible and unfair tax.

 We believe a long-term and coordinated approach to business support will result in better services and consequently, more energised and high-performing small businesses.